Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Lower Bound on

 where }

 {\it with $\rho=\sum_{x \in {\mathcal X}} P_X(x) \ket{\psi_x}\bra{\psi_x}$.} \end{thm}

-By using this theorem, for the BPSK input channel, a blocklength $N$ can be calculated at which the lower bound of (\ref{eqn:main1}) exceeds certain targeted rates below capacity.
-In the previous section, it was shown that there is a gap between $C_{1,\sf{BPSK}}(\E)/\E$ in (\ref{eqn:C1BPSK}) and $C_{\sf{BPSK}}(\E)/\E$ in (\ref{CBPSK}) as $\E \to 0$.
-We saw that the capacity of the BPSK alphabet is as good as that of the optimum continuous Gaussian-distributed input as $N$ goes to infinity, i.e., $C_{\sf{BPSK}}(\E)$ is the same as $C(\E)$ in the first two order terms.
-However, at the measurement blocklength $N=1$, a BPSK constellation cannot even achieve the maximum mutual information of the optimum binary input channel, $C_{1,\sf{Binary}}(\E)$ in (\ref{eqn:C1B}), and the PIE caps off at $2$ nats/photon.
+By using this theorem, for the previously introduced BPSK $\{\ket{\sqrt{\pmb\E}},\ket{-\sqrt{\pmb\E}}\}$ cq channel, a blocklength $N$ can be calculated at which the lower bound of (\ref{eqn:main1}) exceeds certain targeted rates below the capacity.
+In the previous section, it was shown that there is a great gap between $C_{1,\sf{BPSK}}(\E)/\E$ in (\ref{eqn:C1BPSK}) and $C_{\sf{BPSK}}(\E)/\E$ in (\ref{CBPSK}) as $\E \to 0$:

+We saw that the capacity of the BPSK alphabet is as good as that of the optimal continuous Gaussian-distributed input as $N$ goes to infinity, i.e., $C_{\sf{BPSK}}(\E)$ is the same as $C(\E)$ in the first two dominant terms.
+However, at the measurement blocklength $N=1$, a BPSK constellation cannot even achieve the maximum mutual information of the optimal binary cq channel, $C_{1,\sf{Binary}}(\E)$ in (\ref{eqn:C1B}), and the PIE caps off at $2$ nats/photon.
+This means that the BPSK is far from the optimal constellation for $N=1$.
 Therefore, the performance of the BPSK channel depends significantly on the regime of $N$.
 We will now find how much quantum processing is sufficient in order to communicate using the BPSK alphabet at rates close to its capacity.

-The following corollary summarizes an answer for the question.
-Note that for the BPSK inputs $\{\ket{\sqrt{\pmb\E}},\ket{-\sqrt{\pmb\E}}\}$, any input distribution satisfies the energy constraint of $\E$.
-Consequently, we can directly apply the Theorem~\ref{thm:main1} to the BPSK channel---while automatically satisfying the energy constraint---even though the theorem itself does not assume any energy constraint. \begin{cor} {\it For the coherent-state BPSK channel, in the regime $N \geq \E^{-1}\left(\log(1/\E)\right)$,
+Note that for the BPSK quantum states $\{\ket{\sqrt{\pmb\E}},\ket{-\sqrt{\pmb\E}}\}$, any input distribution satisfies the mean photon-number constraint of $\E$.
+Consequently, we can apply Theorem~\ref{thm:main1} to the BPSK channel---while automatically satisfying the mean photon-number constraint---even though the theorem itself does not assume any energy constraint.
+Let $C_{N,\sf{BPSK}}(\E)$ be the maximum achievable rate of BPSK cq channel under the mean photon-number constraint of $\E$ when the received quantum states are jointly measured by length-$N$ quantum measurements. \begin{thm} {\it For the coherent-state BPSK channel with the mean photon-number constraint of $\E\leq 0.01$, when the length of joint measurement $N \geq \E^{-1}\left(\log(1/\E)\right)$, we obtain

 where